pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 Were you wondering when I'd get back to these?
 Me, too.

-Anyway, remember that a polynomial is numbers plus some amount of x values plus some kind of exponents (maybe) of x.
+Anyway, remember that a polynomial is: numbers, plus some amount of x values, plus some kind of higher exponents (optional) of x.

 $$15 + 2x$$